spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I change Spyder's language?

-   Go to :guilabel:`Preferences`.
-   Under :guilabel:`General` go to :guilabel:`Advanced settings` and select your language from the options displayed under :guilabel:`Language`.
+   Under :guilabel:`General` in Spyder's :guilabel:`Preferences`, go to the :guilabel:`Advanced settings` tab and select your language from the options displayed under :guilabel:`Language`.

    .. image:: images/faq/faq-change-language.png
       :alt: Spyder change language in preferences.